A Study on the Origin of Christianity

 Besides Galatians 1:19, the full expression Brother of the Lord exists one more time, although in the plural form, in 1 Corinthians 9:5.
 Since they are difficult to differentiate, we will review both at the same time later on.

-There is only one single reference in the Gospels + Acts that Jesus had a brother called James since Matt 13:55 is a plain copy, almost word for word, of Mark 6:3.
+There is only one single reference in the Gospels + Acts that Jesus had a brother called James since Matt 13:55 is a plain copy of Mark 6:3.
 There, he is simply a name in a list of other brothers and sisters.

 "Is this not the carpenter, the Son of Mary, and brother of James, Joses, Judas, and Simon?
 And are not His sisters here with us?"
 Mark 6:3